 * * *

-As soon as the news reached GLF, about 15 of us, men and women, marched on the bar.
+The news reached GLF at our next Sunday meeting. , about 40 of us, men and women, marched on the bar.
 We selected some fast tunes on the juke box and danced in circles but did not order drinks.
 Once again I was selected as spokesperson.
 Knees shaking, I went up to the owner and his partner.
 As I remember they were about a head and a half taller than me, and wore black pin-stripe suits.
 Cinematic memories of Al Capone, machine guns, and the St. Valentine’s Day massacre flickered in the back of my mind.
 Later I realized that they must have been having frightening visions as well, of smashed furniture and liquor bottles, of thousands of dollars in uninsured damages.

 After I’d finished chewing them out for not protecting the women who provided their livelihood, the taller one frowned down at me.
 “Do you know who I am?” he said.